-- It is better to avoid a bright pink colored Puri ( Roti) displayed in shops, as these puri are mostly offered to the Gods and contains unnatural coloring and is tasteless.
-We would highly discourage you to try anything from street vendors that seems to have artificial coloring.
+- It is better to avoid a bright pink colored Puri ( Roti) displayed in shops, as these Puris are mostly offered to the Gods and contain unnatural coloring and are We would highly discourage you to try anything from street vendors that seem to have artificial coloring.

 What foods did you try while you were in Nepal?
 Did you find our Vegetarian’s guide to Nepal helpful?